Sequent calculus: Sequent calculus systems

 (it cannot be the case that all of the As are true and all of the Bs are false).

-In these formulations, the only difference between formulae on either side of the turnstile is that one side is negated.
-Thus, swapping left for right in a sequent corresponds to negating all of the constituent formulae.
-This means that a symmetry such as De Morgan's laws, which manifests itself as logical negation on the semantic level, translates directly into a left-right symmetry of sequents—and indeed, the inference rules in sequent calculus for dealing with conjunction (∧) are mirror images of those dealing with disjunction (∨).
+In these formulations, the only difference between formulas on either side of the turnstile is that one side is negated.
+Thus, swapping left for right in a sequent corresponds to negating all of the constituent formulas.
+This means that a symmetry such as De Morgan's laws, which manifests itself as logical negation on the semantic level, translates directly into a left–right symmetry of sequents—and indeed, the inference rules in sequent calculus for dealing with conjunction (∧) are mirror images of those dealing with disjunction (∨).

 Many logicians feel that this symmetric presentation offers a deeper insight in the structure of the logic than other styles of proof system, where the classical duality of negation is not as apparent in the rules.

 Distinction between natural deduction and sequent calculus

 Gentzen asserted a sharp distinction between his single-output natural deduction systems (NK and NJ) and his multiple-output sequent calculus systems (LK and LJ).
 He wrote that the intuitionistic natural deduction system NJ was somewhat ugly.
 He said that the special role of the excluded middle in the classical natural deduction system NK is removed in the classical sequent calculus system LK.
 He said that the sequent calculus LJ gave more symmetry than natural deduction NJ in the case of intuitionistic logic, as also in the case of classical logic (LK versus NK).
 Then he said that in addition to these reasons, the sequent calculus with multiple succedent formulas is intended particularly for his principal theorem ("Hauptsatz").